arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 - USB-C® cable (either USB-C® to USB-A or USB-C® to USB-C®) (x1)
 - Wi-Fi® Access Point or Ethernet with Internet access (x1)
-- Compatible Antennas like the [Arduino Pro 4G Module Antennas Kit](https://store.arduino.cc/products/4g-module-antenna) (x1)
+- Compatible antennas like the [Arduino Pro 4G Module Antennas Kit](https://store.arduino.cc/products/4g-module-antenna) (x1)
 - Power cables: Wires with a cross-sectional area ranging from 0.82 mm² to 1.3 mm², corresponding to AWG sizes 18 to 16

 ### Software Requirements